Human Tissue Act 2004

 HTA licence number – 12528

 The Human Tissue Act 2004 came into force on 1 September 2006.
 This legislation regulates the storage and use of human organs and tissues from living individuals and the removal, storage and use of human organs and tissues from the deceased.
 The Human Tissue Authority is the competent authority overseeing implementation and compliance with the Act.

 What is human tissue?

-Human tissue is referred to as “relevant material” and includes any material that comes from a human body that consist of, or includes, human cells, with the exception of hair and nails from the living and live gametes and embryos created outside the human body.
+Human tissue is referred to as "relevant material" and includes any material that comes from a human body that consists of, or includes, human cells, with the exception of hair and nails from the living and live gametes and embryos created outside the human body.
 It includes blood (except for treatment) and other bodily fluids.

 The activities covered by the Act are referred to as “scheduled purposes”.
 They are divided into two groups:

 - Establishing after a person’s death the efficacy of a drug or treatment

 - Obtaining scientific or medical information about a living or deceased person which may be relevant to any other person